JakeGinnivan/jakeginnivan.github.io/source/_posts/2014-05-15-simple-versioning-and-release-notes.md

 ![2014-05-13-simple-versioning-and-release-notes](../assets/posts/2014-05-13-simple-versioning-and-release-notes.png)

-That is GitVersion in action, give it a spin!
+That is GitVersion in action.
+You can also just invoke it directly as the first step in you TeamCity build.
+It also supports a few other build servers.

 # Generating release notes
 The next step in simplifying the maintenance of our open source (or internal) project is generating release notes.